Overview of the EU Taxonomy Regulation

 What is the law/regulation?

-The European Council and the European Parliament in December 2019 reached political agreement on the text of a proposed Regulation on the Establishment of a Framework to Facilitate Sustainable Investment – the so-called "Taxonomy Regulation.”1 On 15 April 2020, the European Council adopted, at first reading, the proposed Taxonomy Regulation and published the adopted text.2 The Taxonomy Regulation needs to be adopted by the European Parliament at second reading before it can be published in the Official Journal of the EU (“OJ”).
-It will enter into force 20 days following publication in the OJ.
+In December 2019 the European Council and the European Parliament reached political agreement on the text of a proposed Regulation on the Establishment of a Framework to Facilitate Sustainable Investment – the so-called "Taxonomy Regulation.”
+The Taxonomy Regulation1 was published in the Official Journal of the EU on 22 June 2020, following its adoption by the European Parliament on 18 June 2020 and entered into force on 12 July 2020.

 What is its scope and impact?

-It is important to note that while the majority of the Taxonomy Regulation will impact asset managers who make available a “financial product” which either (a) has environmental sustainability as its objective or (b) promotes environmental characteristics, the Taxonomy Regulation also states that where financial market participants4 do not take into account the criteria for environmentally sustainable investments they should provide a statement to this end, meaning that all asset managers are, effectively, in scope.
+While the majority of the Taxonomy Regulation will impact asset managers who make available a “financial product” which either (a) has environmental sustainability as its objective or (b) promotes environmental characteristics, the Taxonomy Regulation also states that financial market participants3 who do not take into account the criteria for environmentally sustainable investments should provide a statement to this end, meaning that all asset managers are, effectively, in scope.

 In defining “financial product,” the Taxonomy Regulation refers to the definitions embedded in the Regulation (EU) 2019/2088 of the European Parliament and of the Council of 27 November 2019 on sustainability‐related disclosures in the financial services sector (the Disclosure Regulation):